emberjs/rfcs/text/0580-destroyables.md

 Calling `destroy` multiple times on the same destroyable is safe.
 It will not throw an error, and will not take any further action.

-Calling `destroy` with an destroyable that has no destructors or associated children will not throw an error, and will do nothing.
+Calling `destroy` with a destroyable that has no destructors or associated children will not throw an error, and will do nothing.

 #### `isDestroying`

-Receives an destroyable, and returns `true` if the destroyable has begun destroying.
+Receives a destroyable, and returns `true` if the destroyable has begun destroying.
 Otherwise returns false.

 #### `isDestroyed`

-Receives an destroyable, and returns `true` if the destroyable has finished destroying.
+Receives a destroyable, and returns `true` if the destroyable has finished destroying.
 Otherwise returns false.

 #### `assertDestroyablesDestroyed`